Brankoov/routing-app/DEVLOG.md

 Re-center: Clicking the button again snaps the view back to the truck (button turns green).

 I also added the Wake Lock API to prevent the phone screen from turning off while driving, and I made the little truck icon rotate based on the GPS heading.
 It feels much smoother and more professional now.

+Global Dark Mode & UI Polish: I realized that while the map had a dark mode, the rest of the app (menus, lists, cards) was still blindingly white in low-light conditions.
+I implemented a global "App Theme" that is controlled via the new user profile menu.

+Independent Map Theme: I separated the map's theme from the app's theme.
+This gives the driver full control: they can have a dark UI to save battery/eyes but keep the map light for better visibility, or vice versa.

+Visual Improvements: I overhauled the input fields and cards to look good in both light and dark modes.
+I also fixed a layout bug on mobile where the bottom navigation bar buttons were getting cut off by adding proper spacing and safe-area padding.

+Technical Fixes: I unified the API naming conventions (renamed fetchAllRoutes to getSavedRoutes) to stop TypeScript from complaining and ensured the body background color changes dynamically to prevent white flashes when scrolling.